Telegram

 Copywriter, Journalist

-In 2024, the UAE ranked 4th in the list of countries with the most freelancers.
-It's not surprising that most of these freelancers are based in Dubai.
-The process of getting started here is quite simple: all you need to do is apply for a Freelance visa and obtain a work permit.
+By 2025, the UAE had risen to 2 place in the ranking of countries for freelancers and digital nomads. t's not surprising that most of these freelancers are based in Dubai.
+The process of getting started here is quite simple: all you need to do is apply for a freelance visa and obtain a work permit.
 But there are some things to keep in mind before you start.

 In this article, we'll talk about those things and give you some tips on how to get your visa, licenses and permits as a freelancer, as well as how much they cost.